-Online casinos have been live in Pennsylvania a little over a year.
-The safe, legal arrival of iGaming in the Commonwealth pleased players and added much-needed tax revenue during coronavirus-caused shutdowns.
+Online casinos have been live in Pennsylvania for a little over a year.
+The safe, legal arrival of iGaming in the commonwealth pleased players and added much-needed tax revenue during coronavirus-caused shutdowns.

-Slot libraries continue to grow and currently there are eleven online casinos in PA.
+Slot libraries continue to grow, and currently there are 11 online casinos in PA.

 However, there is something that is missing and it’s at the top of nearly every player’s wish list — live dealer games.

 What is live dealer?

 Golden Nugget was the first to roll out live dealer in New Jersey in 2017.
 Since then, many more casinos have begun streaming live dealer.
 The most common games are blackjack, roulette and baccarat.